 1968: Creedence Clearwater Revival released their self-titled debut album.
 After recording several singles as the Golliwogs, producer and owner of Fantasy Records Saul Zaentz offered the band an opportunity to record a full-length album on the condition that they change their name.

-1971: The debut solo album by Graham Nash, Songs for Beginners, was released.
+1971: Graham Nash released his debut solo studio album,, Songs for Beginners.
 The LP was one of four released by each member of Crosby, Stills, Nash & Young in the wake of their chart-topping Déjà Vu album in 1970.
 The recording of the album directly followed Nash’s break-up with singer-songwriter Joni Mitchell and includes contributions by David Crosby, Jerry Garcia, Phil Lesh, Dave Mason, David Lindley, Rita Coolidge, and Neil Young, who used the pseudonym “Joe Yankee.”

 1976: The Allman Brothers Band dissolved for the first time after a tense US tour that culminated in Gregg Allman’s court testimony against the band’s road manager, Scooter Herring, who had been convicted of distributing cocaine, after which the band refused to communicate with Allman.
 Chuck Leavell, Lamar Williams, and Jai Johanny “Jaimoe” Johanson continued playing together in Sea Level, Dickey Betts formed Great Southern, and Gregg Allman founded the Gregg Allman Band.
 The band reunited at the end of 1978 to begin recording their reunion album, Enlightened Rogues.